frontierhq/elastic-custom-app-saml-poc/README.md

 ## Design

-This app has been built using the Express web application framework, and includes the following pages/actions to demonstrate the functionality:
+This app has been built using the [Express](https://expressjs.com/) web application framework, and includes the following pages/actions to demonstrate the approach:

 |Path|Name|Description|
 |---|---|---|